2012 Curaçao general election

 General elections were held in Curaçao on 19 October 2012.
-Early elections for the Curaçao island council were necessary as the Cabinet-Schotte lost its majority in the Estates of Curaçao.
+Early elections for the Curaçao island council were necessary as Gerrit Schotte's cabinet lost its majority in the Estates of Curaçao.
 The elections were the first of the Curaçao after obtaining the status of country (land) within the Kingdom of the Netherlands upon the dissolution of the Netherlands Antilles in 2010.
 The election saw six parties obtain one or more of the 21 seats, with Sovereign People and Movement for the Future of Curaçao both winning five.

 Background

 The Schotte-cabinet relied on a majority of 11 out of 21 seats in the Estates (the parties Movementu Futuro Korsou (MFK), Pueblo Soberano (PS) and Movishon Antia Nobo (MAN)).
 When Eugene Cleopa (MAN) and MFK parliamentary leader Dean Rozier decided to leave their fraction, and to stay in the Estates as an individual party, the Cabinet lost its majority.
 The move of Cleopa and Rozier was a result of problematic relationship with the Netherlands and charges of corruption and nepotism of the Schotte government.